-The Global Equity, International Equity. and International Small Companies Portfolios may each invest up to 20%, and the Emerging Markets and Frontier Emerging Markets Portfolios may each invest up to 35%, of their respective total assets in debt securities of domestic and foreign issuers, including emerging market and frontier emerging market issuers.
+The Global Equity, International Equity, International Companies, Global Equity Research, International Equity Research Portfolios may each invest up to 20%, and the Institutional Emerging Markets, Frontier Emerging Markets, and Emerging Markets Research Portfolios may each invest up to 35%, of their respective total assets in debt securities of domestic and foreign issuers, including emerging market and frontier emerging market issuers.
 The types of debt securities the Portfolios may invest in include instruments such as corporate bonds, debentures, notes, commercial paper, short-term notes, medium-term notes, and variable rate notes.
-Such securities may be rated below investment grade, that is, rated below Baa by Moody's or below BBB by S&P and in unrated securities judged to be of equivalent quality (commonly referred to as "junk bonds") as determined by Harding Loevner.
+Up to 20% of such securities may be rated below investment grade, that is, rated below Baa by Moody's or below BBB by S&P and in unrated securities judged to be of equivalent quality as determined by Harding Loevner (commonly referred to as "junk bonds").
 However, a Portfolio may not invest in securities rated, at the time of investment, C or below by Moody's, or D or below by S&P, or in securities of comparable quality as determined by Harding Loevner.